matthewviray/power-outages-project/README.md

 ### Transformations

 - I wanted to preform analyis/prediction modeling on weather outages compared to non weather outages to hopefully find insight and pattern between the two.
-I made a column `is_weather` which checked if `CAUSE.CATEGORY` is 'severe weather' or something else.
-If it is 'severe weather' the value of `is_weather` is 1 else 0.
+I made a column `is_weather` which checks if `CAUSE.CATEGORY` is 'severe weather' or something else.
+If the cause is 'severe weather' the value of `is_weather` is 1 else 0.

 - I also combined the data and time of both the start and restoration of outages and so I combined `OUTAGE.START.DATE` and `OUTAGE.START.TIME` to make a new column `OUTAGE.START` that contains both the date and time.
-I did the same with `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` to make `OUTAGE.RESTORATION` We also dropped the old columns to make the new ones after.
+I did the same with `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` to make `OUTAGE.RESTORATION`.
+We also dropped the old columns to make the new ones after.

 This is the head of my cleaned outage dataset and 8 of its columns: